NKUShaw/OT-Alignment4brain-to-image/README.md

 Original Description:

-0"A brick building with a clock on it and pathway."
+0 "A brick building with a clock on it and pathway."

-1"a church with a cemetery very close to the building" 2"A large church with a tall brick clock tower in it's center."
+1 "a church with a cemetery very close to the building"

+2 "A large church with a tall brick clock tower in it's center."

-3"a very old abandon church with a grave yard"
+3 "a very old abandon church with a grave yard"

-4"An old white and rust color building with a clock located in the middle."
+4 "An old white and rust color building with a clock located in the middle."

 Neural Description: "A tall clock tower sitting next to a tall building."